issaclin32/scoop-private/README.md

 # Issaclin32's personal Scoop bucket

 This bucket is for **private use only**.
-All packages in this bucket requires a *password* for installation to proceed.
+All packages within this bucket requires a password for installation to proceed.